Key Takeaways

 To further support your intake of essential minerals, explore our curated selection of mineral supplements for bone and immune support.

-Trace Minerals, Small But Mighty
+Trace Minerals: Small But Mighty

-Mineral Type | Daily Need | Key Examples | Primary Functions | Top Food Sources |
+| Mineral Type | Daily Need | Key Examples | Primary Functions | Top Food Sources |

-Major | 100+ mg | Calcium, Magnesium, Potassium | Bone structure, muscle function | Leafy greens, nuts, seeds |
+| Major | 100+ mg | Calcium, Magnesium, Potassium | Bone structure, muscle function | Leafy greens, nuts, seeds |

-Trace | <20 mg | Iron, Zinc, Selenium | Oxygen transport, immunity | Beans, whole grains, seafood |
+| Trace | <20 mg | Iron, Zinc, Selenium | Oxygen transport, immune function | Beans, whole grains, seafood |

-Why We Need Both, How Vitamins and Minerals Work in Your Body
+Why We Need Both: How Vitamins and Minerals Work in Your Body

 Vitamins in Action